adamsilver/fdpb/03-Book-A-Flight.md

 ## 5. Choose seat

 Next, the user needs to choose a seat.
 If more than 1 passenger is travelling, they can select more than 1 seat.
 So we'll need to represent each seat as a checkbox.
-Conversely, if 1 passenger is travelling use radio buttons.
+Conversely, if 1 passenger is travelling we'd use radio buttons.

 How it might look:

 ![Image](./images/image.png)

 Up to now, we've displayed form fields in a stacked manner.
 This time though, we've laid out the checkboxes in rows, just like they are on the plane.
 This meets the need that *as a user, I want to know the location of the seat, so that I can choose preferential seats*.
-We'll look at how we can meet this need for those using screen readers shorlty.
+Shortly, we'll look at how we can meet the same need for those using screen readers.

 ### Breaking the rules

 There are many seats on a plane, therefore there are many checkboxes or radio buttons we need to show.
-Traditional advice says to use radio buttons where there are less than 7 choices, otherwise use a select box.
+Traditional advice suggests using radio buttons where there are less than 7 choices, otherwise use a select box.
 This makes some sense in the context of a long an unweildly form.

-Fortunately, we don't have that problem.
-We have a dedicated screen just for choosing seats.
+Fortunately, we don't have that problem because we have a dedicated screen solely for choosing seats.
 Using radio buttons makes the seats easy to compare and select.
-This sort of interface just isn't possible with a select box, proving that as with everything in life, *it depends*.
+This sort of interface just isn't possible with a select box, proving that as with everything in design, *it depends*.

 ### Nested fieldsets